 In some places, the causality is reversed.
 While most adolescent childbearing occurs within marriage, it is not uncommon for first births that occur within marriage to result from premarital conceptions.
 The median proportion of teenage girls whose pregnancy preceded marriage but resulted in delivery within marriage is 18 percent; this phenomenon is more common in Africa than in other regions.

 Teenage pregnancy is often an incentive for parents to marry their daughters off.
-These are seen in countries worldwide where communities see pregnancy outside marriage as shameful.
+These are seen in countries where communities see pregnancy outside marriage as shameful.
 Girls may even be forced to marry rapists to spare their families the stigma of unmarried pregnancy.